Saheebahanger1/100-Days-of-Code-The-Complete-Python-Pro-Bootcamp/Day01/README.md

 ## Working with Variables in Python to Manage Data

 ###  Overview
 On Day 1, I learned the fundamentals of Python programming by working with variables and basic data handling.
-This day focused on understanding how data is stored, manipulated, and displayed using Python.
+This day I focused on understanding how data is stored, manipulated, and displayed using Python.

 ---

-###  Topics Covered
+###  Topics I Covered
 - Printing output using `print()`
 - Taking user input with `input()`
 - Declaring and using variables